scipy-conference/scipy_proceedings/papers/james_fox/pycid.rst

 Random (MA)CIDs
 ---------------

-*PyCID* also has a number of other features which can be useful for reserachers.
+*PyCID* also has several other features that can be useful for researchers.
 In particular, the library also contains functions for instantiating random (MA)CIDs.
 This is useful for testing the robustness of new theoretical ideas.
 The first example below finds and plots a random 10 node single-agent CID with two decision nodes and three utility nodes.
 The second example finds and plots a random 12 node MACID with two agents.
 The first agent has one decision and two utility nodes, the second agent has three decisions and two utility nodes.
-In both these examples, we set the `add_cpds` flag to False to create unparameterised (MA)CIDs.
+In both these examples, we set the `add_cpds` flag to False to create non-parameterised (MA)CIDs.
 If one sets this flag to true, each chance and utility node is assigned a random CPD, and each decision node a domain to instantiate a (MA)CIM.
 One can also force every agent in the (MA)CID to have sufficient recall; an agent has sufficient recall if the relevance graph restricted to include just that agent's decision nodes is acyclic.
 This can be useful for certain incentives analyses (TODO cite forthcoming multi-decision paper).
-The `edge_density` and `max_in_degree` parameters sets the density of edges in the MACID's DAG as a proportion of the maximum possible number (:math:`n \times (n-1)/2`) and the he maximum number of edges incident to a node in the DAG.
+The `edge_density` and `max_in_degree` parameters set the density of edges in the MACID's DAG as a proportion of the maximum possible number (:math:`n \times (n-1)/2`) and the he maximum number of edges incident to a node in the DAG.
 To find a (MA)CID that meets all of the specified constraints, *PyCID* uses rejection sampling and so `max_resampling_attempts` specifies the number of samples to try before timing out.

 .. code-block:: python